 Companies should get involved, beyond just paying lip service to equality.
 Businesses thrive where people can be true to themselves.
 If they don't support LGBTQI+ rights and talk to government and civil society about these issues, they lose valuable employees and customers.

 There is also a need for grass-roots education programmes that challenge religious fundamentalism and help people question what they've been told.

-When was the first time you saw LGBTQ+ characters on screen?
+When was the first time you saw LGBTQI+ characters on screen?

 I can’t remember any gay characters on screen from when I was growing up in Nigeria in the late '70s and '80s.
 As I grew older, I started seeing gay characters in Nollywood films, but there was never an emotional connection or humane angle.
 They were shown drugging people, raping them and using them in rituals later.
 This inaccurate portrayal worked very well, as, even now, one of the greatest fears in Nigeria about homosexuals is that they will use you for rituals.
 It has been hard to convince people otherwise.

 That said, today's pop culture has changed things slightly.
 Two years ago, Google ranked Nigeria as one of the highest consumers of gay porn.
 Nigeria is also one of the highest consumers of the US sitcom Modern Family, which has a gay family in it.
 I am trying to get my head around that inconsistency.